-The Recording Studio/Production Training Center, located on the second floor of Blackburn Language Arts Building WJSU-FM, is a forty-track studio with a console adaptable to sixty-four inputs and a training lab featuring six production cubicles.
+The Recording Studio/Production Training Center, located on the second floor of MS eCenter at JSU first floor WJSU-FM, is a forty-track studio with a console adaptable to sixty-four inputs and a training lab featuring six production cubicles.
 The studio is equipped fully with analog tape and disk based digital recording and serves as a production facility for WJSU as well as a laboratory in audio engineering for interested students.
 The training center is equipped with radio production/editing gear and serves as a training area for Broadcast majors and students from the Department of Mass Communications.